anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # HTTP-over-TLS operations between Registrar-Agent and Pledge {#pledgehttps}

-The use of HTTPS between the Registrar-Agent and the Pledge has been identified as an optional mechanism.
+The use of HTTP-over-TLS between Registrar-Agent and pledge has been identified as an optional mechanism.

-Provided that the key-agreement in the underlying TLS protocol connection can be properly authenticated, the use of TLS provides privacy for the voucher and enrollment operations between the pledge and the registrar-agent.
+Provided that the key-agreement in the underlying TLS protocol connection can be properly authenticated, the use of TLS provides privacy for the voucher and enrollment operations between the pledge and the Registrar-Agent.
 The authenticity of the onboarding and enrollment is not dependant upon the security of the TLS connection.

-The use of HTTPS is not mandated by this document for a number of reasons:
+The use of HTTP-over-TLS is not mandated by this document for a number of reasons:

 1. A certificate is generally required in order to do TLS.
 While there are other modes of authentication including PSK, various EAP methods and raw public key, they do no help as there is no previous relationship between the Registrar-Agent.

 2. The pledge can use it's IDevID certificate to authenticate itself, but {{?RFC6125}} DNS-ID methods do not apply as the pledge does not have a FQDN.
 Instead a new mechanism is required, which authenticates the X520SerialNumber DN attribute which must be present in every IDevID.

-If the Registrar-Agent has a preconfigured list of which serial numbers, from which manufacturers it expects to see, then it can attempt to match this pledge against a list of potential devices.
+If the Registrar-Agent has a preconfigured list of which product-serial-number(s), from which manufacturers it expects to see, then it can attempt to match this pledge against a list of potential devices.

-In many cases only the list of manufacturers is known ahead of time, so at most the Registrar-Agent can show the X520SerialNumber to the (human) operator who may then attempt to confirm that they are standing in front of a device with that serial number.
+In many cases only the list of manufacturers is known ahead of time, so at most the Registrar-Agent can show the X520SerialNumber to the (human) operator who may then attempt to confirm that they are standing in front of a device with that product-serial-number.
 The use of scannable QRcodes may help automate this in some cases.

 3. The CA used to sign the IDevID will be a manufacturer private PKI as described in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors, Section 4.1}}.
 The anchors for this PKI will never be part of the public WebPKI anchors which are distributed with most smartphone operating systems.
-A registrar-agent application will need to use different APIs in order to initiate an HTTPS connection without performing WebPKI verification.
+A Registrar-Agent application will need to use different APIs in order to initiate an HTTPS connection without performing WebPKI verification.
 The application will then have to do it's own certificate chain verification against a store of manufacturer trust anchors.
 In the Android ecosystem this involved use of a customer TrustManager: many application developers do not create these correctly, and there is significant push to remove this option as it has repeatedly resulted in security failures.
 See {{androidtrustfail}}